rkolbi/voron2.4/Tap-Tap-Sensorless-Huvud/readme.md

 1. Print clearance: When completed, the PRINT_END macro raises the toolhead by 10mm to prevent the nozzle from scarring or damaging the finished print.
 This step helps maintain the quality and appearance of the printed object, preventing accidental contact between the nozzle and the print.
 2. Cooling activation: The macro activates the part cooling fan to 100% after the print is finished.
 This helps cool down the hotend and reduces the chances of stringing or unwanted filament deposits that can occur when the nozzle remains hot after the print has ended.
 3. Toolhead parking: The macro parks the toolhead towards the printer's top, in the front-right position.
 This parking position is strategically chosen to provide optimal accessibility for visual inspection of the toolhead and nozzle, making it easier to identify and clean any debris or filament residue that may have accumulated during the print.
-4. Fan clearance: The macro moves the toolhead back to Y20, creating room for the fans to pull air without being obstructed by the printer's doors.
-This step ensures proper airflow and cooling efficiency by preventing any obstructions that may impede the fans' ability to circulate air effectively and cool down the printer components.
+4. Fan clearance: The macro moves the toolhead back to Y20, allowing the fans to pull air without being obstructed by the printer's doors.
+This step ensures proper airflow and cooling efficiency by preventing obstructions that may impede the fans' ability to circulate air effectively and cool down the printer components.
 5. Safety and maintenance: The actions performed by the PRINT_END macro contribute to the safety and maintenance aspects of 3D printing.
 Raising the toolhead reduces the risk of accidental damage or interference with the printed object when removing it from the build plate.
 Activating cooling helps prevent overheating of the printer components, which can lead to premature wear or malfunction.
 Parking the toolhead in a suitable position allows for easy inspection and cleaning, enhancing the longevity and reliability of the printer and preparing it for the next print job.

 Overall, the advantages of the PRINT_END macro lie in its print clearance, cooling activation, toolhead parking at an accessible position, and fan clearance for proper airflow.
 These advantages ensure a smooth and efficient end to the print job while promoting print quality, user convenience, and printer longevity.